syiming/testbed/docs/source/support/gcp.md

 * If you want to use Tensorflow 2.1, run `python test_tf.py`.
 The script will show you the installed Tensorflow version (2.1.0) and then run a sample MNIST training.
 You should see around 97% accuracy at the end.

 ### Using Jupyter Notebook with Google Compute Engine
-If you wish, you can use Jupyter Notebook to experiment in your projects.
-Below, we discuss how to run Jupyter Notebook from your GCE instance and connect to it with your local browser.
+You can use Jupyter Notebook to experiment for your projects.
+In this section, we discuss how to run Jupyter Notebook from your GCE instance and connect to it with your local browser.

-After you ssh into your VM using the prior instructions, run Jupyter notebook from the folder with your assignment files.
+After you ssh into your VM, run Jupyter notebook from the folder with your project files.

 ```
 jupyter notebook